waku-org/pm/FURPS/application/signal_network.md

 1. Developers can use this protocol in web application, imported from npmjs.com.
 2. Developers can use this protocol to initiate WebRTC connections.
+3. Only 1:1 direct connections are supported.

 ## + (Privacy, Anonymity, Deployments)

-1. Network observers cannot retrieve node connection details without knowing session identifier.
+1. Network observers cannot retrieve node connection details; forward secrecy is **not** included.
 2. STUN and TURN servers may be required for WebRTC usage.